Z2VvZ2Vv/payload-indetectable/README.md

-# payload-indetectable
+# Payload reverse shell

-batch file
-setup.exe
+compile c and launch py file on the server